JOHNFLEURIMOND/CodingWars/README.md

 # Sum of Positive

-This took me about 3 hours to complete.
 I ended up coming up with this solution by making a empty array `sumArr`, then checking if anything in that was positive and if that number in the array was positive to then push that number into the new array I declared`sumArr`.
 After I got all the positive numbers, I created the variable `sum` and return the sum.
 Implmented a for loop to go thru the `sumArr` and add it to that variable `sum`

 ```